1. Introduction to Work Hours and Overtime Regulations

 While overtime can boost productivity in the short term, it's essential to ensure that employees aren't overworked, leading to burnout or health issues.

-The total work hours, including overtime, generally should not exceed 48 hours per week.
-This limit ensures that employees have adequate rest and recovery time.
+The total work hours, including overtime, should not typically exceed 48 hours per week.
+This limit ensures employees have sufficient rest and recovery time.

 Breaks, Rest Periods, and Night Work